+A player’s IP address determines the computer’s location.
+Cellphone triangulation and Wi-Fi positioning determine the location of the player.
 This technology allows multiple cellphone towers to ping a phone to determine its location, as well as local wireless signals.

 How accurate is cellphone triangulation?

-Cell phone triangulation may be off by as much as one mile.
+Cellphone triangulation may be off by as much as one mile.
 Players located within one mile of the state line will likely face exclusion due to this issue.

 How old do you have to be to play at New Jersey regulated online casinos?

 Players must be at least 21 years of age at the time of play.
 This is the same age as Atlantic City casinos.

 Will New Jersey poker sites network with other states or countries?